Jersey people: Nationhood

 The Jersey people and the Bailiwick of Jersey are recognised as a nation by the Government of Jersey, as a result of their review into Island identity.

 There is historical evidence of recognition of Jersey ethnic and national identity, though this can be seen as a cultural defence constructed during increased nationalism globally, and increased anglicisation locally.
 For example, during the 19th century, the ongoing process of anglicisation was criticised by the Island newspaper Chronique, who argued that Jèrriais was the bastion of Jersey nationality.
 Philippe Le Sueur argued that figures in Jersey at the time, such as Abraham Le Cras, who wanted to see Jersey become more English, wanted to see "the complete destruction of our nationality".
-Jersey nationalist and Bailiff (from 1880) Robert Pipon Marett, said "I am a Jerseyman, jealous to preserve our nationality; being a British subject to have descended from these glorious Normans who left their country to avoid persecutiont but I will not allow our nationality to be swallowed up into that of England".
+Jersey nationalist and Bailiff (from 1880) Robert Pipon Marett, said "I am a Jerseyman, jealous to preserve our nationality; being a British subject to have descended from these glorious Normans who left their country to avoid persecution but I will not allow our nationality to be swallowed up into that of England".

 Social structure

 The historic social structure of Jerseymen does not match that of the English.
-The islander's smaller and more close-knit population did not produce the same social divides historically as seen in larger countries.
+The island's smaller and more close-knit population did not produce the same social divides historically as seen in larger countries.
 That is not to say that Jersey had no social hierarchy however.
 The historic social hierarchy consisted of the seigneurs at the top, the broad middle class of smallholder farmers, as well as tradesmen and merchants, and finally the landless poor.

 This had an influence on Jersey's economic development.
 It was not possible politically for land to be forcefully taken to the same degree as occurred during the English enclosures.
 Instead, it made it possible to maintain a smallholder-based system of land ownership, which leads to the patchwork of comparatively small fields which dominates the island's rural landscape today.